Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 17 NFL, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, college football picks on Tuesday, Dec.
-23
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB bowl picks on Wednesday, Dec.
+24

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Tuesday features a college football bowl tripleheader, making it the ideal time to place wagers at your choice of the best DFS apps.
-Speaking of tripleheaders, there's also one in the NFL on Christmas Day.
-Thus, you have plenty of options to utilize the latest Betr Picks promo code CBSSPORTS.
-It can be applied on bowl picks, NFL predictions, or a combination of both.
+Wednesday has a light sports slate with it being Christmas Eve.
+There are no NBA, NHL or college basketball games to wager on at the best DFS apps.
+However, there is the Hawaii Bowl between Cal and Hawaii.
+Thus, you can make college football predictions, with the help of the latest Betr Picks promo code CBSSPORTS for this contest, or you can look ahead to the NFL Christmas Day tripleheader and make NFL player prop bets.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.